 Melbourne Cup Runners

-As soon as the Melbourne Cup 2019 was over, everyone started wondering who Melbourne Cup runners 2020, and more importantly, potential Melbourne Cup winners are going to be.
+As soon as the Melbourne Cup 2019 finished, horse racing fans started wondering who the Melbourne Cup runners for 2020 would be and more importantly, what the potential Melbourne Cup winner is going to be.
 After all, the race that stops the nation is the pinnacle of the horse racing season in Australia and horses that ran in the race often return back for another crack at winning.

 Being a winner in the Flemington races is a matter of prestige.
 This is why we are going to take a look at the Melbourne Cup results from 2019 and compile a list of potential Melbourne Cup horses that could participate in the next race.